yulang/yulang.github.io/index.markdown

         <h2> Lang Yu / 余浪 </h2>
         <h3>Meta </h3>
         <h3> Email: langyu at meta dot com </h3>
         I am a Research Scientist at Meta.
 I am building privacy-preserving ML systems for Facebook Ads.
 I got my Phd in Computer Science at the University of Chicago.
 I do research on NLP and machine learning.
 I was very fortunate to be advised by <a href="https://aetting.github.io">Prof. Allyson Ettinger</a>.
-My research focus on composition and interpretability in neural language models.
+My research focus on composition and interpretability in neural language models.<BR/><BR/>
+        <a href="files/cv.pdf">Latest CV</a>
     </div>
 </div>
 ---